fast-reflexes/BirthdayProblem-Python/README.md

 # Birthday problem solver in Python

-This project calculates the generalized birthday problem in the Python language using the `decimal` class.
+This project calculates the generalized birthday problem in the Python language using the `Decimal` class.
 It can be used from the command line as a standalone application or as a dependency from another project.

 ## Synopsis